underscoreio/essential-slick/src/pages/modifying.md

 ## Inserting Data

-As we saw in [Chapter 1](#Basics), adding new data a table looks like a destructive append operation on a mutable collection.
+As we saw in [Chapter 1](#Basics), adding new data to a table looks like a destructive append operation on a mutable collection.
 We can use the `+=` method to insert a single row into a table, and `++=` to insert multiple rows.
 We'll discuss both of these operations below.

 ### Inserting Single Rows